 - Logging of all access and status changes to connected devices

-Not only does this make WireGuard a quick and inexpensive way to enable connectivity between hybrid, heterogeneous environments, but when managed by Trustgrid’s platform WireGuard becomes a viable solution for the connectivity of enterprise applications.
+Not only does this make WireGuard a quick and inexpensive way to enable connectivity between hybrid, heterogeneous environments, but when managed by Trustgrid’s Zero Trust connectivity platform WireGuard becomes a viable solution for the connectivity of enterprise applications and remote user access.

-With this release, we are proud to play a part in enabling WireGuard for the enterprise.
+As this new connectivity solution evolves, we are proud to play a part in enabling WireGuard for the enterprise.

 To learn visit, Trustgrid for WireGuard